ed3894/Rock-Fall-/Report.md

 # 4. Build Details
 ## Availability of Materials and Methods
-While the [Arduino Nano 33 BLE](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) and [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) are widely available through global distributors, the use of a Formlabs 3+ printer with proprietary  [Draft V2 photopolymer resin](https://formlabs.com/store/materials/draft-v2-resin/) provides a specialized solution for creating high-quality enclosures.
+While the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) and [TinyML Shield](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit?srsltid=AfmBOoojrt-4hQ4G9KjtIXiajwsGtXGNaIXXYTDAT1c_LlG9_NxYmcPi) are widely available through global distributors, the use of a Formlabs 3+ printer with proprietary  [Draft V2 photopolymer resin](https://formlabs.com/store/materials/draft-v2-resin/) provides a specialized solution for creating high-quality enclosures.
 These materials and methods are suitable for replicable construction but may require access to advanced 3D printing facilities.
 The use of only accelerometer and gyroscope data focuses the hardware's functionality on motion-related metrics, aligning with the project’s specific objectives.

 ![Alt Text](Images/formlabs.jpg)
 *Figure x: Formlabs 3+ Printer used for the project*

 ## Ease of Build / Design Decision
 The system is designed for ease of assembly, utilizing off-the-shelf components and open-source software tools to maximize accessibility.
-The Arduino Nano 33 BLE is plug-and-play out of the box, requiring minimal technical expertise to get started.
+The [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) is plug-and-play out of the box, requiring minimal technical expertise to get started.
 Free and widely available software tools, including the Arduino IDE and Edge Impulse, further reduce the complexity and cost of implementation.
 With a total hardware cost of approximately $20, assuming access to a computer, this project has almost no barriers to entry.
 Design decisions focused on minimizing cost, reducing power consumption, and ensuring reliable detection capabilities, making this system replicable and approachable for a wide range of users, from students to professionals.

 ## Operating Software and Peripherals
- We used Arduino IDE version 2.2.3 to program the Arduino Nano 33 BLE board.
+ We used Arduino IDE version 2.2.3 to program the [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2).
 Adding external libraries to the Arduino IDE is straightforward—users can simply navigate to Sketch > Include Library > Add .ZIP Library, select the desired ZIP file, and the library will be installed and ready to use.

 Additionally, we leveraged Edge Impulse, a free browser-based software, for dataset creation, preprocessing, model training, and deployment.
 Its user-friendly interface simplifies TinyML development and eliminates the need for additional software installations, making it an accessible choice for this project.